-In this tutorial, we will set up global opt-in and opt-out keywords and messages with Messaging Service’s Advanced Opt-Out feature.
-Configuring these keywords is an effective way to localize the experience for your customers all over the world.
+In this tutorial, we will set up opt-in, opt-out, and help keywords and confirmation messages with the Advanced Opt-Out feature of Messaging Services.
+Configuring these keywords is an effective way to localize the experience for your customers and end users all over the world.

-If you already have set up your Messaging Service, skip ahead to configuring Advanced Opt-Out keywords.
+If you already have set up your Messaging Service, skip ahead to enabling Advanced Opt-Out for your Messaging Service.

 Global opt-in and opt-out keywords are a feature of Twilio Messaging Services.
 A Messaging Service is a higher-level “bundling” of messaging functionality around a common set of senders, features, and configuration.

 If you haven’t already done so, create a new Messaging Service: